duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690427427042/f6e1f121-7d1a-4f63-98bb-ce8844b2cb01.png align="center")

-By [recording custom events](https://docs.amplify.aws/lib/analytics/record/q/platform/js/#recording-custom-events), I was able to gather even more user data.
-With just one additional line of code `Analytics.record({ name: 'eventName' })` in the app's click handlers, I was able to easily record the user's actions.
-With AWS Analytics, I could find out how often users registered attendance for events, how often they hosted new events and how often they view their archived events.
+[Recording custom events](https://docs.amplify.aws/lib/analytics/record/q/platform/js/#recording-custom-events) through AWS Analytics proved to be an efficient way to gather additional user data, requiring only one simple line of code, namely `Analytics.record({ name: 'eventName' })`, in the app's click handlers.
+This approach enabled me to track various user interactions, such as how frequently users registered attendance for events, how often they hosted new events, and how frequently they accessed their archived events.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690428403029/a8a20ffd-48e1-4a75-9ff7-bab07f86cde0.png align="center")

-With how simple the entire process was, I certainly plan to implement analytics to a greater degree in the future.
+With how simple the entire process was, I certainly plan to implement analytics to a greater degree in my future apps.

 ### 🖥️ AWS Hosting

-Hosting my React App with AWS Amplify was probably the easiest thing I've done in this entire project.
-All it took was three lines of code...
+Hosting with AWS Amplify was certainly a breeze - hands down the easiest part of the project.
+With just three simple lines of CLI code, my first-ever full-stack app was brought into the world.

 ```bash
 amplify add hosting